Sandsten/portfolio/readme.md

 Most prominent tech used for developing this website
 * React
   * Frontend
+* Typescript
+  * Converting all .js files to .ts slowly but steadily.
+Nicer to have everything strongly typed and proper intellisense for all custom data.
+* Redux
+  * Using redux for global state variables.
+Such as theme, if I'm signed in and so forth.
+  * Handles api calls to backend.
 * Node
   * Backend
   * NPM for package management